gatien-lamulle/trowelJS/Readme.md

-# TrowelJS - An Easy-to-Use Node Module for Creating Multiples Components with Bricks
+# TrowelJS - An Easy-to-Use Node Module for Creating Multiples Components

 <img width="150" src="./static/resources/trowel.png">

-TrowelJS is a Node.js module designed to simplify the process of generating various pre-builds-components directly within your code using bricks.
+TrowelJS is a Node.js module designed to simplify the process of generating various pre-builds-components directly within your code.
+These components are called `Bricks`.

 At the moment, it supports only form creation.
 The module provides a straightforward and intuitive API to create and customize forms effortlessly.